Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 So, if you put all that together, we think that's the right sort of pricing, mix and volume curve, because, as you know, we also grew volume strongly and we continue to try and do that in Europe and manage with a balanced portfolio, investing behind our brands, premiumizing our portfolio, driving craft and making sure that we're not fueling any move towards value in some of our Eastern European markets.

 That worked well in Q1, worked well in Q2, worked well in Q3.
 So, I would describe it as an organic underlying trend that we're leading for.
-And to your very question, it's not a sort of – if there are some funnies or some (56:50) one-offs in there.
+And to your very question, there aren't some funnies or some (56:50) one-offs in there.

 Robert Ottenstein - Evercore Group LLC